pgRouting/pgrouting/doc/depthFirstSearch/pgr_depthFirstSearch.rst

 -------------------------------------------------------------------------------

-Depth First Search algorithm is a well known traversal algorithm which starts from a start vertex (``start_vid``) and visits all the nodes in a graph in the depth-first search traversal order.
+Depth First Search algorithm is a well known traversal algorithm which starts from a root vertex (``Root vid``) and visits all the nodes in a graph in the depth-first search traversal order.
 An optional non-negative maximum depth parameter (``max_depth``) can be specified to get the results up to a particular depth.

-**Note**: If two or more vertices are at the same depth from the current vertex, then to resolve the clash, out of all the edges joining the current vertex and the next vertex, the edge having the smallest id will be traversed first.
+**Note**: The cost of an edge is not used for traversal.
+If multiple edges are adjacent to a vertex, then this algorithm traverses that edge which comes first in the ``Edges SQL``.

 **The main Characteristics are:**

-- The implementation works for both undirected and directed graphs.
+- The implementation works for both directed and undirected graphs.
-- Provides the Depth First Search traversal order from a source node to a particular maximum depth level.
+- Provides the Depth First Search traversal order from a root vertex to a particular maximum depth level.
-- For optimization purposes, any duplicated values in the `start_vids` are ignored.
+- For optimization purposes, any duplicated values in the `Root vids` are ignored.
-- The returned values are ordered in ascending order of `start_vid`.
+- The returned values are ordered in ascending order of `Root vid`.
-- If the starting vertex does not exist, empty row is returned.
+- If the root vertex does not exist, an empty row is returned.
-- The depth first search traversal does not always produce the shortest path from a source vertex to a given target vertex.
-So, the aggregate cost of traversal may not always be minimal.
+- It does not produce the shortest path from a root vertex to a target vertex.
+- The aggregate cost of traversal is not guaranteed to be minimal.
 - Depth First Search Running time: :math:`O(E + V)`

 Signatures